Rick Johnson (writer)

-Rick I. Johnson (born April 26, 1956) is a best-selling Christian author and speaker focusing on parenting, marriage, fathering, personal growth, character development, and masculinity.
+Rick I. Johnson (born April 26, 1956) is an American Christian author and speaker focusing on parenting, marriage, fathering, personal growth, character development, and masculinity.
 Johnson holds a Bachelor of Arts degree in Management and Organizational Leadership from George Fox University and a Masters of Education from Concordia University in Portland, Oregon.
 He is the author of 13 books (five bestsellers), and his books have been translated into 15 languages.

 He is the founder and president of Better Dads Ministries., a 501(c)3 not-for-profit fathering skills program.
 His books have expanded his work to include influencing the whole family.
 Besides presenting workshops for parents and couples, he also developed a mentoring program for fatherless boys called Standing Tall (mentoring program).
 Mr. Johnson was invited to the White House in 2012 as part of the Champions of Change program in recognition for his work with men and fathers.
 He frequently works with military special forces for the Navy and Army.
 Other outreach activities include a summer camp for single moms and their children, a fatherless boy mentoring program called Standing Tall, as well as training workshops for men in prisons across the United States.
 His messages frequently promote that men and boys are vital to the fabric of society.